jaehyoung-choi/mitoPRS/README.md

 _Note: The majority of the development/discovery data is dependent on individuals of EUR-like Superpopulation Ancestry_

+_Note: The script will automatically search for REF/ALT formats or strand-flips on variants to be used for scoring.
+If a variant is not found, or REF/ALT is different from the reference, or is tri-allelic, it will generate "dummy" variables as missing.
+The missing variables will be: [ignored for PRSice2 and PRSCSx], [Hanlded automatically in XGB], [Filled with REF/REF for OADP and ENET]_

+### Contact
+jaehyoung.choi@mail.utoronto.ca

 ### References
 - FRAPOSA (https://github.com/PGScatalog/fraposa_pgsc)
 - MitoCarta 3.0 (https://www.broadinstitute.org/mitocarta/mitocarta30-inventory-mammalian-mitochondrial-proteins-and-pathways)